fsaresh/fsaresh.github.io/content/posts/tech-and-tools/password-safety/index.md

 ## Security and Convenience: Often at Odds
 ### Anecdote
-I'll acknowledge I get a little grumpy when I have to re-authenticate and if it's been a while, it means I need to log into Dashlane and let it autofill my password.
+I'll acknowledge I get a little grumpy when I have to re-authenticate and if it's been a while, it means I need to log into Proton Pass and let it autofill my password.

 Then to fulfill the multifactor authentication prompt, I need to grab my phone, load up the Aegis app, scroll to that website's code, input that, and finally get in.